 District Level Leaders

 Below are the 2017-18 Center for Executive Education Leadership offerings for district level leaders.
-You may register for each session individually, or you may register for all three sessions at a discounted price.
+Please scroll down for session descriptions and registration links.

 September 27, 2017

 The work that leaders do—that really matters—is boiled down to three areas: crafting a vision, building alignment, and championing execution.
 This session takes each bucket and distills these big ideas into tangible behaviors and best practices needed to truly lead and effectively influence others to achieve big goals.

 The Art of Influencing Others

 Influence is a tool of successful leaders - being able to affect influence or win others to your way of thinking by commanding respect and allowing you the authority to affect outcomes.
 Too often we assume only a person with positional/line authority can do this.
 However, influencing goes beyond positions of power and encompasses more subtle skills like empathy and active listening.
 It is rooted in effective communication skills and self-understanding.
 This session will demonstrate how to have a strong sense of self-awareness and display authenticity and integrity in interactions with others, leading to improved working relationships and opportunities to see your ideas grow.

 Please click on the following link to register: http://www.scasa.org/ev_calendar_day.asp?date=11/15/2017&eventid=283.